generate_before_header

 • Carol Brunner: vice chairwoman of the Republican Party in Wisconsin’s 1st Congressional District

-• Mary Buestrin: a former national committeewoman of the Republican Party of Wisconsin
+• Mary Buestrin: a former Wisconsin committeewoman on the Republican National Committee

 • Darryl Carlson: executive director of the conservative organization No Better Friend Corp